PreciousEnahoro/unrecognized-healthcare-access-risk/README.md

 The approach is designed to be extensible to other domains where structural risk and official designation may diverge.

 ---
+## Intervention Prioritization Framework

+In addition to identifying counties with elevated structural healthcare access risk, the project includes a prioritization framework designed to support resource allocation and intervention review.

+High-risk counties without official shortage designation are ranked using a composite priority score incorporating:

+- Expected healthcare access risk
+- Physician office availability
+- Distance to nearest clinic
+- Population scale

+The framework highlights counties where structural access barriers may warrant additional review of provider capacity and shortage designation status.

+This extension shifts the project from descriptive benchmarking toward actionable decision support for healthcare access planning and prioritization.

+---
 ## Example Use Cases

 This framework can support: